 Our ADA engraved signs are often used with Braille script to identify through touch for the blind.
 Our signs easily show where you are supposed to go and what you are supposed to do.
 It helps the deaf and wheelchair-bound easily find their way in crowded areas.
 Also, our signs, such as ADA exit signs are required to be easily seen and understood.
 It can help people with any disability follow the rules and navigate safely.

-The rules for ADA signs: ADA signs requirements
+The rules for ADA signs and ADA sign requirements

 Our signs follow all ADA rules, including the following:

 - All our signs must be glare resistant.
 The glares can impede the sight of the elderly and those with vision troubles.

 - Our signs must be easy to read and placed in specific places.
 An example of this is having a sign helping a blind person find a door near a door.
 The blind person would grab the door and know to feel around for the sign.
 However, a sign in a corridor with nothing to let a blind person know it is there would not work.

-- ADA signs must have light colors on a dark background or vice versa.
+- They must have light colors on a dark background or vice versa.
 It must use various letter sizes depending on the person who is expected to use them.
 It makes them as easy to read as possible.

 - Signs that identify doors (such as ADA signs for bathrooms, ADA exit signs which are required, and rooms) must be put next to the door, so the blind can find it.
 The sign can either both contain Braille script and regular information for the non-blind.
 There can be two mutually exclusive signs.
 That applies to both words and pictures.